-Being able to use websites is a fundamental part of independent living for certain disabled people.
+Being able to use websites is an important part of independent living for many disabled people.
 It can be the difference between being able to order their groceries online or having to ask somebody to do their shopping for them.

 Web Accessibility Evaluation Tool